olasanni1/ETOL/docs/_sources/setup/ubuntu.rst.txt

 ETOL was initially developed on an Ubuntu 18.04 system.
 The following command installs its build tools ::

    sudo apt-get update
-   sudo apt-get install gcc g++ gfortran git patch wget pkg-config liblapack-dev
+   sudo apt-get install gcc g++ gfortran git patch wget pkg-config

 Although ETOL was initially built on Ubuntu 18.04, it was developed with cross-platform support in-mind.
 Consequently, `CMake`_ is used as the build generator.